Regional and State Implementation of Greener Cleanups

 - The California Public Utilities Commission Self-Generation Incentive Program provides incentives for installation of renewable-energy systems, and provides rebates for systems sized up to 5 MW.
 Qualifying technologies include photovoltaic systems, microturbines, fuel cells, and wind turbines.

 - The Colorado Division of Oil and Public Safety (OPS) encourages incorporation of green and sustainable remediation principles and practices into the assessment and cleanup of the State's leaking petroleum storage tanks program.
-OPS offers a checklist of green BMPs intended to aid responsible parties and consultants in the preparation of corrective action plans.
+The OPS Petroleum Cleanup & Redevelopment Fund Guidebook offers a checklist of green BMPs to consider during assessment, design, construction, O&M and monitoring of OPS projects.

 - The Connecticut Department of Energy and Environmental Protection (DEEP) encourages the use of green and sustainable remediation (GSR) practices in conducting site investigation and cleanup.
 The Connecticut DEEP also considers the employment and utilization of green remediation technologies in bid solicitations, requests for proposals, and negotiation of contracts for environmental remediation of brownfield properties (General Statutes of Connecticut, Title 4e, Chapter 62, Section 4e-50).